JoseDeFreitas/CodewarsLogger/README.md

-**It's discouraged to put your Codewars solutions publicly available because, even though it depends on every person and it's a responsibility of one self, having your solutions publicly available may increase the number of dishonest users that copy and paste the solutions to its own advantage.
+**It's discouraged to put your Codewars solutions publicly available because, even though it depends on every person and it's a responsibility of one self, having your solutions publicly available may increase the number of dishonest users that copy and paste the solutions to their own advantage.
 An user can get sanctioned if the Codewars' staff notice an unusual behaviour.
 Read the [Codewars Code of Conduct](https://docs.codewars.com/community/rules/) for more information (especially the last rule).**